Kshao09/Pruned-BPE-Tokenizer/README.md

 The two corpora do not overlap.
 During preprocessing, boilerplate content, social-media sharing widgets, duplicated adjacent lines, encoding artifacts, and website-specific templates or navigation texts were removed.

+Due to GitHub file size limitations, some corpus files are stored in compressed .7z format.
+Two .txt files in Corpus1 and four .txt files in Corpus2 are provided as .7z archives.
+These files should be extracted before training or evaluation.

 You are welcome to incorporate additional training data, provided that all input files are encoded in **UTF-8**.

 ---